3 Rewarding Health Information Jobs on the Rise

 Learn how to take the next step into any of these health information careers with Rasmussen College’s Health Sciences programs.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed September 4, 2018] www.bls.gov/ooh/.
-Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+Employment conditions in your area may vary.